TedVu/subscription-management/README.md

 - DEFECT: Fix display subscription card when there is only one subscription [X]
+- DEFECT: Saving doesn't hot reload, maybe some problem with file extension detection [X]
 - DEFECT: Refresh rate when deleting a subscription item is not consistent
 - DEFECT: Render an item without data causes error, we should handle this case gracefully
-- DEFECT: Saving doesn't hot reload, maybe some problem with file extension detection [X]
+- DEFECT: Card title should be under the image
+- DEFECT: Two images may be overlapped based on the name - as we are using name-date => we should use name-dateiso string instead

 ## Customer facing features
 - FEATURE: Improve logout experience [X]
 - FEATURE: Recheck authentication logic [X]
 - FEATURE: When users enter an unconfigured route we should route to not found page [X]
 - FEATURE: Menu bar on the side showing the current page [X]
+- FEATURE: Allow updating image when adding a new subscription [X]
 - FEATURE: Implement update action including adding a details page
-- FEATURE: Allow updating image when adding a new subscription [X]

 ## Technical features
 - FEATURE: Improve DX with Volar
 - FEATURE: Dockerize the application

+## Regular code cleanup
+- CLEANUP: Cleanup and refactor, consider applying any design pattern if necessary

 ## License